MARKET REGULATION DEPARTMENT

 Mumbai – 400 023

-a.make necessary amendments to the relevant bye-laws and business rules for the implementation of the above decision immediately, as may be necessary/applicable.
+a.make necessary amendments to the relevant bye-laws, rules and regulations for the implementation of the above decision immediately, as may be necessary/applicable.

-b. bring the provisions of this circular to the notice of the DPs of the depository and to disseminate the same on their website as well as monitor compliance by DPs.
+b. bring the provisions of this circular to the notice of the DPs of the Depository and to disseminate the same on their website as well as monitor compliance by DPs.

 c. communicate to SEBI the status of implementation of the provisions of this circular in the Monthly Development Report.

-6. This circular is being issued in exercise of powers conferred under Section 11 (1) of the Securities and Exchange Board of India Act, 1992 and Section 19 of the Depositories Act, 1996 to protect the interests of investors in securities.
+4. This circular is being issued in exercise of powers conferred under Section 11 (1) of the Securities and Exchange Board of India Act, 1992 and Section 19 of the Depositories Act, 1996 to protect the interests of investors in securities market.